PEP 798 – Unpacking in Comprehensions

 - From

-:# current: parents = itertools.chain.from_iterable(map(_parents, names)) # improved: parents = (*_parents(name) for name in names)
+zipfile/_path/__init__.py:# current: parents = itertools.chain.from_iterable(map(_parents, names)) # proposed: parents = (*_parents(name) for name in names)

 - From